EscapeBench: Towards Advancing Creative Intelligence of Language Model Agents: EscapeAgent Design

 \section{EscapeAgent Design}

-Our preliminary study highlights that current LMs often struggle with identifying implicit goals and engaging in the creative reasoning needed to solve complex puzzles.
-To overcome these challenges and maximize the LM's potential, we present \textbf{EscapeAgent}, a novel framework designed to uncover tasks dynamically and reason creatively about tool use.
-EscapeAgent addresses two core challenges identified by EscapeBench: \begin{itemize}[topsep=2pt, partopsep=-3pt, leftmargin=8pt, itemsep=-3pt] \item \textit{Uncertain Goal Pathways}: We introduce a \textbf{Reflection} module, which dynamically maintains a task list by adding, updating, or removing tasks after each trial-and-error action.
-This approach fosters proactive task discovery and sharpens the agent’s focus on specific goals (\Cref{sec:reflection_module}). \item \textit{Creative Tool Use}: We design a \textbf{Foresight} module that facilitates explicit reasoning about creative tool applications and their alignment with specific tasks.
-It enables the agent to hypothesize and evaluate strategies before execution, thus promoting problem-solving (\Cref{sec:foresight_module}). \end{itemize} By integrating both modules with a BaseAgent, EscapeAgent excels at managing \textit{Super-long Reasoning Chains}, effectively performing over 1,000 consecutive actions while maintaining logical coherence.
-This robust design greatly enhances the language model's capabilities in creativity, problem-solving, and strategic thinking.
+To address challenges identified in the preliminary study, we introduce \textbf{EscapeAgent}, a framework addressing two core issues from EscapeBench: \begin{itemize}[topsep=2pt, partopsep=-3pt, leftmargin=8pt, itemsep=-3pt] \item \textit{Uncertain Goal Pathways}: A \textbf{Reflection} module dynamically manages a task list, refining goals through trial-and-error to enhance action focus and proactive task discovery (\Cref{sec:reflection_module}). \item \textit{Creative Tool Use}: A \textbf{Foresight} module enabling explicit reasoning about tool applications, allowing the agent to hypothesize and evaluate strategies before execution (\Cref{sec:foresight_module}). \end{itemize} Integrating both modules with a BaseAgent, EscapeAgent excels in handling \textit{Super-long Reasoning Chains} and significantly boosts the model's creativity, problem-solving, and strategic thinking.